heyitsguay/heyitsguay.github.io/_posts/2019/Image Extrapolation Part 1 WIP/2019-07-31-Image-Extrapolation-Part-1-Inpainting.markdown

   </a>
 </p>

-Nevertheless it's an important milestone from a coding standpoint - I now have tools to turn any inpainting algorithm into an extrapolation algorithm and get more figures like the ones above.
+Nevertheless it's an important milestone from a coding standpoint - I now have tools to turn any inpainting algorithm into an extrapolation algorithm and produce more figures like the ones above.
 Read on for more details: